• Home |

 reloading press

-Another way to save a little money on ammo is to reload the spent brass.
+Another way to save money on ammo is to reload spent brass.
 Reloading gives you complete control over crafting the perfect round for your weapon.
+It's time consuming and requires specialized equipment, but it's also an engaging pastime which grants you easy access to large quantities of high-quality ammo.

-If you're really dedicated, you can buy bulk 45 ACP and then reload that spent brass, so you double up on your savings!
+If you're really dedicated, you can buy bulk 45 ACP and then reload that spent brass!

 Common Handgun Bullet Types for Self-Defense

-The bullet type is one of the most critical decisions one must make when choosing the best self-defense round.
+Bullet type is one of the most critical decisions one must make when choosing the best round for self-defense.

 HP